johannes-garstenauer/made-course/project/project-plan.md

 <!-- 2.
 Mortality Datasets are complete -->
 <!-- 3.
 Population data sets are accurate -->

-2. How did COVID-19 mortality develop in the selected nations from 2020 to 2023?
+3. How does COVID-19 mortality in hispanic countries compare to COVID-19 mortality in the hispanic US population from 2020 to 2023?
 <!-- Requires: -->
 <!-- 1.
 US Covid Mortality -->
 <!-- 3.
 Brazil, Chile Covid Mortality -->